syncfusion-content/windowsforms-docs/WindowsForms/Grid/Editing.md

 ![](Editing_images/Editing_img1.jpeg)

-### Applying Trimming when cell content exceed its size
+### Applying trimming when cell content exceed its size

 While the content of the cell exceeds to the cells size then the text is automatically wrapped in to the next line.
 To show the Ellipsis word like the '…’ at the end of the text, set the [Trimming](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~Trimming.html#) option for the cell as EllipsisWord.